pedrosbmartins/downtoearth/README.md

 Contributions are **greatly appreciated**!

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also open an issue with the tag "enhancement".
+You can also open an issue with the label "enhancement".

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/new-feature`)
+2. Create your Feature Branch (`git checkout -b new-feature`)
-3. Commit your Changes (`git commit -m 'Add some files'`)
+3. Commit your Changes (`git commit -m 'Implements new feature'`)
-4. Push to the Branch (`git push origin feature/new-feature`)
+4. Push to the Branch (`git push origin new-feature`)
 5. Open a Pull Request

 <p align="right">(<a href="#readme-top">back to top</a>)</p>